bteapot/Trista-DPI/README.md

 Batch processing of raster images in Adobe InDesign documents.

 This script performs the routine tasks that occur in publishing workflow after the creation of "raw" layout with raw source images.

-Linked JPEGs are resaved in the same folder as TIFF or PSD, depending on the presence of clipping, and resampled to (usually) 300 dpi.
+"Prepress workflow" mode: linked JPEGs are resaved in the same folder as TIFF or PSD, depending on the presence of clipping, and resampled to (usually) 300 dpi.
 Source JPEGs are removed.

+"Digital workflow" mode: all images are exported to PNG by "Save for Web" method with PNG-24, Transparency and Convert to sRGB parameters.

+"Unembed images" mode: embedded and pasted images are extracted into external files.

 Functionality
 -------------

 ### File formats

+###### Prepress workflow

 All InDesign raster graphic formats are supported.
 Optionally JPEG, PNG, GIF and BMP can be resaved as TIFF or PSD.